luigisalvi/JumpingFrogRobot/README.md

 # Frog Jumping Robot Kinematics Simulation

-This section provides a detailed overview of the MATLAB script for simulating the kinematics of a jumping robot frog.
+This section provides a detailed overview of the MATLAB script for simulating the kinematics of a jumping robot frog firstly developed by N. Reddy, R. Ray, S. N. Shome [1].
 The comprehensive script encompasses both direct and inverse kinematics computations, trajectory generation, and extensive visualization capabilities for a thorough understanding of the robot's movements.

 ## Main Kinematics Script (`main.m`)